 Athletic Training Room Hours

-Monday – Friday: 2:45 pm - end of competition or start of last practice
+Monday – Friday: 2:45 pm - start of competitions/events or start of last practice

-***Schedules subject to change due to holidays and early dismissals.
+***Schedules subject to change due to holidays, teacher work days, and early dismissals.
 Any schedule change will be posted via Twitter @LB_AthTrainRm.

 The Athletic Training Room is equipped with ice, moist heat packs, a whirlpool, an electric stimulation and ultrasound machine, as well as various exercise devices.
 We have standing orders from our team physician to use these modalities.
 Although we typically see more acute and chronic conditions on the day-to-day, we also have plenty of experience in the recovery and rehabilitation of post-surgical procedures (ACL reconstructions, meniscus repairs, labral repairs, etc).

 A physical exam is needed for participation in a sport or any form of practice.
-A physical must be dated AFTER May 1st of 2020 for and athlete to be eligible for the 2020-2021 academic school year.
+A VHSL physical exam form must be dated AFTER May 1st of 2020 for and athlete to be eligible for the 2020-2021 academic school year.
 This physical is then valid until June 30th of 2021.

-Each year, the Athletic Training Program puts together a night where student-athletes can come and get their pre-participation exam completed for the upcoming academic school year.
-This serves as our primary fundraising event and helps us provide medical supplies, maintain our athletic training room amenitities, and ultimately promote the health of your student-athletes!
-Please follow our Twitter account @LB_AthTrainRm for updates!
+Each year, the Athletic Training Program puts together a night where student-athletes can come and get their physical exam completed for the upcoming academic school year.
+This serves as our primary fundraising event and helps us provide medical supplies, maintain our athletic training room amenities, and ultimately promote the health of your student-athletes!
+Please follow our Twitter account @LB_AthTrainRm and subscribe to the Athletics News You Choose for updates!